Pinelab-studio/pinelab-vendure-plugins/README.md

 ## Dev
 1. Run `yarn build` in root to build all packages
-1. Run `yarn serve` in one of the plugins to start a SQLite pwered dev-server with the plugin installed.
+1. Run `yarn serve` in one of the plugins to start a SQLite powered dev-server with the plugin installed.